 2.4x

-Apps per place
+Applications per place

 The House system drives pastoral care.
 Each student has a form tutor within their House who monitors their wellbeing and academic progress.
-The Vertical Tutoring system, where form groups include students from different year groups, fosters a sense of family and allows older students to mentor younger ones.
+The Vertical Tutoring system, where form groups include students from different year groups, encourages a sense of family and allows older students to mentor younger ones.

 Bullying is taken seriously.
 The school uses an online reporting tool which allows students to raise concerns confidentially.
 Parents confirm that when issues are raised, the response from Heads of House is typically swift.